 Use Volumizing Products

-When styling fine hair, you'll want to use products to boost volume.
-For example, GRO Hair Foam is formulated to provide instant body and texture to limp-looking strands.
-The powerful phyto-actives penetrate the scalp to encourage thicker, fuller-looking hair, and the mousse-like texture covers each strand, adding volume.
-The formula is safe for daily use, and the relaxing bergamot scent offers a moment of calm in the midst of a busy morning.
+When styling fine hair, you'll want to use products to boost volume and provide body and texture to limp-looking strands.
 A dry shampoo can also add more volume to your hair's roots.

 How to Care for Thin Hair